django-graph-api/django-graph-api/docs/define_schema.rst

                 return name.upper()
             return name

-You may also define descriptions for individual fields in the same way as the other keyword arguments.
+You may also define descriptions for fields as a keyword argument:
 ::

     class Character(Object):
         name = CharField(description="The name of a character.")

-The difference here is that if you're inspecting the schema in the GraphiQL front-end, the description for the field will appear under the name of the field.
+Descriptions defined on a field will appear under the field name in the GraphiQL interactive documentation.
-The query itself will not change in any other way.

 Scalar field types
 ^^^^^^^^^^^^^^^^^^